iZettle/api-documentation/finance-api/user-guides/fetch-account-balance.md

 * [Related API reference](#related-api-reference)

 ## Prerequisites
-* Make sure that authorization is set up with the required OAuth scope using [Authorization OAuth2 API](../../authorization.adoc).
+* Make sure that authorisation is set up with the required OAuth scope using [Authorization OAuth2 API](../../authorization.adoc).

 ## Fetch the account balance
 Fetch the balance in one or both of the merchant's preliminary and liquid accounts as follows: